mikkokallio/bicep-workshop/README.md

 - Change the names of the resources to `xxx` and `yyy`, respectively, and change the locations of both resources to `westeurope`.
 After these changes, deploy.
 What happens?
 - Add a blob container to the storage account using the same mechanism as the app service plan and app above.
 See THIS.

+## Task 1.5: Use a child resource

+- Convert the blob container from a dependent resource to a child resource.
+See THIS.

 ## Task 1.4: Rollback a deployment

 https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/rollback-on-error